nvikberg/java23-js-slutprojekt-nikolina-vikberg/README.md

- This is a movie website that shows the top 10 highest ranked movies & top 10 most popular movies right now, it also has a user search funtion for movies and celeberities.
+ This is a movie website that shows the top 10 highest ranked movies & top 10 most popular movies right now, it also has a user search function for movies and celeberities.

 Description of movies will show when hovering over the film and on Celebrity search there is information on movies/tv in when hovering over their image.